Leather-hard

 In pottery, leather-hard is the condition of a clay or clay body when it has been partially dried to a consistency similar to leather of the same thickness as the clay.
 At this stage, the clay object has approximately 15% moisture content.
 The clay is still visibly damp (normally a darkish grey, if it began whiteish) but has dried enough to be able to be handled without deformation.
 The body is able to be gouged or incised without breaking.

 The leather-hard stage is the easiest place to add on extension material that cannot be dried with the rest of the pot without causing some issues to occur.
 For instance, in some cases when handles are added before the base and sides have been dried, the handle can dry before the sides do and cause cracking, as the weight of the dried portion is no longer at the same equivalence with the wet side.
 The same goes for other additions to the pot that will not dry at the same rate as the rest of the pot.
 These include bases that are not the same shape as the rest of the vessel, hand-built additions, or decorations on the sides.

 The leather-hard stage is a critical time in a clay body's drying process.
 Without getting it to a stage where most water is gone from the surface, the future ceramic is much more likely to crack or blow up in the firing.
 This additional step in the drying process also allows for a certain room for error.
-In the leather-hard stage, the clay can be returned to a plastic form by adding the water.
+In the leather-hard stage, the clay can be returned to a plastic form by adding water.
 The certain amount of water is determined by its water of plasticity level.
 The water of plasticity is determined when the clay is at optimal plasticity, which means that it can be shaped by hand or wheel without it becoming too wet to hold together.
-This nature of the leather-hard state is what allows for it to be a safety net for both novice potters and experienced potters who want to ensure that no vessel is ruined in a fire when it could have been avoided in the first place by drying it in sunlight or in a space with uniform humidity and temperature first.
+This nature of the leather-hard state is what allows for it to be a safety net for both novice and experienced potters who want to ensure that no vessel is ruined in a fire when it could have been prevented by drying it in sunlight or in a space with uniform humidity and temperature first.